 Any candidate who is invited to interview must contact the plastic surgery education office to confirm their acceptance of the interview offer.
 If a confirming phone call or e-mail is not received by the deadline stated on the invitation, an interview will not be scheduled.

-Note: Virtual interviews will be held this year in place of in-person interviews due to the COVID-19 pandemic.
+Note: Virtual interviews may be held again this year in place of in-person interviews due to the COVID-19 pandemic.

 Each two-day interview session takes place from mid-Thursday afternoon through late Friday afternoon.
 Any applicants invited to interview will need to plan to be present for the entire two-day session.
 Unfortunately individual interviews outside of these group interview sessions cannot be scheduled.